Farmers Markets

 In a Nutshell

 Farmers Markets serve many functions: they provide access to healthy foods, stimulate the local economy, support local agriculture, and create vibrant community gathering spots.
-Farmers markets are gaining popularity across the nation – the USDA reported a 9.6% increase in markets from 2011-2012.
+In fact, Iowa State University found that farmers markets in the state contributed up to $20 million in sales and created another $12 million in direct and indirect economic activity.

 Practical Solution